JKinsler/Solar_Viz/README.md

 ## <a name="features"></a>Features

 #### Homepage
+The landing page includes a brief description of the app and links to the features.
 <img src="static/images/Homepage.PNG" width="700">
 <br>

 #### Data
+Users are shown a graphical representation of solar energy production by year.
 <img src="static/images/Data.PNG" width="700">

 To see more information on a particular year, users can select 'year' from the drop-down menu and click 'Submit.'

 #### Year
+More details are shown about the year that the user selected.
+There are additional graphical representations of solar energy production, but this time the information is grouped by utility company.
 <img src="static/images/Year.PNG" width="700">

 #### News
+Popular articles about solar energy news and utilities are shown here.
+Users can click the article to go to the original news source.
 <img src="static/images/News.PNG" width="700">

 ## <a name="futurefeatures"></a>Features for Version 2.0